Skip to main content

 Environment Variables

-Configure your chosen database type by setting the appropriate environment variables:
+Configure PostgreSQL by setting these environment variables:

 Database Status